Woods makes hot start to Masters title defence, Casey leads

 Tournament favourite Bryson DeChambeau, who overpowered Winged Foot with his driver in September’s U.S. Open to win his first major, began on the back nine and ran into trouble at the par-five 13th where he carded a double-bogey.

-The world number six responded with consecutive birdies starting at the par-five 15th and, after failing to get up and down for par from 18 yards at the seventh, closed his round with two consecutive birdies for an opening two-under-par 70.
+But he closed his round strongly with two consecutive birdies for an opening two-under-par 70.

+“This golf course, as much as I’m trying to attack it, it can bite back,” said DeChambeau.

 Among the notable late starters unable to complete their rounds were world number one Dustin Johnson, No. 3 Justin Thomas and Rory McIlroy, who needs a win this week to complete the career Grand Slam of golf’s four majors.

-Thomas began with three consecutive birdies and was five-under through 10 holes, Johnson was three under after nine and his playing partner McIlroy was at even par.
+Thomas began with three consecutive birdies and was five-under through 10 holes, Johnson was three under after nine and playing companion McIlroy was at even par.

+Former Masters champion Jordan Spieth continued his recent poor form with a 74, hampered without a seven-iron for nearly 17 holes.

+He took the club out of play on his second hole after consulting with an official, who on inspection decided it did not conform with regulations.
+Spieth had not used the club so there was no penalty.

-The Masters, typically played in early April, is employing threesomes and sending golfers off both the first and 10th holes over the first two rounds for the first time.
+The Masters, typically played in early April, is sending golfers off both the first and 10th holes over the first two rounds for the first time.

 Despite this being a Masters like no other, without paying spectators due to coronavirus concerns, several hundred members crowded the first tee as Jack Nicklaus and Gary Player hit the ceremonial tee shots to start the tournament in near darkness.